-To improve the quality of the results, we focused on several hypotheses between these variables and behavioral intention:
+To improve the quality of the results, the research was focused on several hypotheses between these variables and the behavioral intention:

-H1: Age: Younger people are more inclined to use e-government services compared to older ones.
+H1: Age: Differences in citizen ages have a significant effect on e-services adoption.
+Younger people are more inclined to use e-government services compared to older ones.